M3S-Kuura/m3s-kuura.github.io/content/wasa-dataset.md

 title: "WASA dataset"
 ---

-This is the dataset and its description for "Towards Collecting Large-Scale Vehicular Sensor Data for Open Access" paper.

-TODO: link
+This page contains an open vehicle dataset described in the "Towards Collecting Large-Scale Vehicular Sensor Data for Open Access" paper, published in the 12th International Workshop on Autonomous Systems and Software Architecture (WASA) 2026.
+The data is free to be used under the Creative Commons CC BY 4.0 licence.
+When using the data, you must give an attribution to the following paper and provide link to the dataset:

 _B.
 Kämä, O. Timonen, N. Stafford, J. Lotvonen, O. Kalliokoski, A. Kanerva, P. Rathnayake, S. Gamage, A. Vuorinen, S. Ariram, E. Gilman & E. Peltonen.
 Towards Collecting Large-Scale Vehicular Sensor Data for Open Access.
-TODO: published where?_
+IEEE 23rd International Conference on Software Architecture Companion (ICSA-C).
+Amsterdam, Netherlands.
+2026

 [Link to the preprint](https://www.researchgate.net/publication/406808081_Towards_Collecting_Large-Scale_Vehicular_Sensor_Data_for_Open_Access)

+For further enqueries and questions about the data or paper, please contact benjamin.kama or ella.peltonen at oulu.fi

 ![Our trusty steed](./images/auto.jpg)